-Introduction to clonogenic assay
+Introduction to clonogenic assays

-Clonogenic assay or colony formation assay is an in vitro cell survival assay that evaluates the ability of single cells to survive a treatment and reproduce to form colonies1.
+cell survival assay that evaluates the ability of single cells to survive treatment and reproduce to form colonies1.
 Clonogenic assays were initially developed to study the effects of radiation on mammalian cells.
-As of late, they have been widely used to test the efficacy of anti-angiogenic and cytotoxic agents, chemotherapy and cytokine-based drugs on both neoplastic or normal cells2.
+As of late, they have been widely used to test the efficacy of anti-angiogenic and cytotoxic agents, chemotherapy and cytokine-based drugs on both neoplastic and normal cells2.

 Live-cell imaging for the analysis of colony formation